Malawi May 22-26, 2023

 In 2000, the Mulunguzi Dam was opened, which serves as a water reservoir for the City of Zomba.

 Population pressure around the lake is high, with up to 164 people/Km’ and an estimated 77,000 people living in the wetland itself.
 Poverty is high and most people live a subsistence lifestyle growing maize and/or rice.
 The lake is used extensively for fishing by the local communities throughout the year and during times of food shortage (usually November to March), bird hunting is also carried out to supplement and sustain the food resources of the local population.
 The birds caught at the lake are either eaten and/or sold for income, As estimated 1,2 million birds are trapped annually by at least 460 trappers, the economic value of which is estimated at US$215,000 (17,2 Million Mk).
-Currently, there are over 1,300 registered bird hunters who belong to at least 20 bird hunting clubs that form part of the Lake Chilwa Hunters Association which was formed with the aim of sustainably managing the utilisation of sedentary and migratory water birds.
+Currently, there are over 1,300 registered bird hunters who belong to at least 20 bird hunting clubs that form part of the Lake Chilwa Hunters Association which was formed to sustainably manage the utilization of sedentary and migratory water birds.

 After Zomba the sites passed were: